AlessandroGriffanti/CodeKataBattle-SE2-Project/README.md

 &nbsp; 2.
 The definition of the Design Document (DD) of the system considered in the previous point.

 # Project Specification
-CodeKataBattle (CKB) is platform designed to help students improve their software development skills by training with peers on code kata.
-Educators use the platform to challenge students by creating code kata battles in which teams of students can compete against each other, improving their skills.
+CodeKataBattle (CKB) is a platform designed to help students improve their software development skills by training with peers on code kata.
+Educators use the platform to challenge students by creating code battles in which teams of students can compete against each other, improving their skills.

 The full specification can be found [here](https://github.com/AlessandroGriffanti/CodeKataBattle-SE2-Project-2023/blob/main/Assignment%20RDD%20AY%202023-2024.pdf).